galenseilis/old_blog/_tabs/about.md

 Northern Health (June 2022 - Aug 2022)

 I developed a process to forecast and monitor unplanned surgeries in northern British Columbia.
-This included an automated model refresh pipeline that delivered automated forecasts to a Tableau dashboard I developed.
+This included an automated model refresh pipeline that delivered forecasts to a Tableau dashboard I developed.

-Performed preliminary exploratory data analysis and modelling of estimated length of stay.
+I performed an exploratory data analysis of facility length of stay, and trained some basedline models including a support vector machine and random forest regressor to predict average length of stay.

 ## Planting Quality Assurance Checker